The Be Well Family Care Providers

 Kyle thoroughly enjoys working in the emergency department when it is used for what it was originally intended – acute illness and trauma.
 Unfortunately, in today‘s heath environment, the emergency department is often used instead for symptom management.
 He believes that educating patients to address the root cause of illness through lifestyle modifications, nutritional therapies through food and supplements, and stress reduction not only contributes to the absence of disease but to abounding health.
 Kyle is actively training in functional medicine.

-Kyle and his wife live in Zionsville with their three young sons.
+Kyle and his wife live in Zionsville with their four children.
 When he is not working, Kyle enjoys gardening, raising livestock, and teaching and sharing these values with his family and friends.
 Having grown up on a working farm, Kyle has a deep-seated passion for teaching people how to grow and prepare their own food.
 He hopes to one day run a CSA providing locally grown produce and grass-fed meats to the community.

 Dr. Nall is known nationally as an expert in treating the musculoskeletal system and is board certified in Neuromusculoskeletal Medicine.
 He has been trained to treat a variety of musculoskeletal pain issues in all patient populations from athletes, to newborns, to expecting mothers.